logzio/logz-docs/_source/user-guide/accounts/manage-the-main-account-and-sub-accounts.md

 ## The main account

-Users in your main account have access to your data in sub accounts and timeless accounts.
+All users in your main account can search your data in sub accounts and timeless accounts.
+To limit data visibility, you can route different logs to different sub accounts.
+(More on [sub accounts](#sub-accounts) and [managing your accounts](#managing-your-accounts) below.)

+##### Permissions for main account admins
 Admin users of the main account also have these permissions:

 * Create, view, update, and delete users in the main account and sub accounts, including other admin users